DonDebonair/slack-machine/docs/index.rst

     - Respond to messages in channels, groups and direct message conversations
     - Respond with Emoji
     - Respond in threads
-    - Responde with ephemeral messages
+    - Respond with ephemeral messages
     - Send DMs to any user
     - Support for `message attachments`_
     - Support for `blocks`_